Dinesh281197/Hospitality-Analysis/README.md

 - **Average Lead Time** – The average number of days between the booking date and the check-in date.

-I also understood how revenue trends differ between:

 - **Weekdays (Sunday to Thursday)** – Typically business-focused bookings.

 - **Weekends (Friday and Saturday)** – More leisure-focused bookings.

-- Referring to the different cancellation policies followed by different hotels, it can be understood that most hotels charge a zero fee only if the booking is canceled before three months of the booking date.
+- **cancellation policies** - Referring to the different cancellation policies followed by different hotels, it can be understood that most hotels charge a zero fee only if the booking is canceled before three months of the booking date.
 If the booking is canceled after that, the charge ranges from 60 to 90% of the booking cost.

+## Outcome

+  - Derived actionable insights and recommendations.
+  - Demonstrated capability in handling extensive datasets and presenting findings effectively.